Cindy O'Laughlin: Education

 O’Laughlin serves as the chair of the Missouri Senate Committee on Education and also the Missouri General Assembly’s Joint Committee on Education.
 She has sponsored legislation to expand charter schools and is a supporter of school choice.
 Prior to being elected to the Missouri Senate, O’Laughlin served as a member of the school board at her local public school and as an administrator at a local private school.

 In 2020, O’Laughlin sponsored legislation to require transgender high school athletes to compete based on their assigned sex at birth.

+Sick leave

+O'Laughlin opposed sick leave provisions in a ballot measure passed by a majority of Missouri voters in 2024, calling required sick leave for employees an "economic bomb."
+The provision was upheld by Missouri Supreme Court.

 Personal life

-O’Laughlin has served as the Vice President of Leo O’Laughlin, Inc. for nearly three decades.
-She and her husband own and operate a trucking company and ready-mix concrete business with Missouri locations in Shelbina, Macon, Marceline and La Belle.
-O’Laughlin has been a member of various civic organizations such as the Shelby County Chamber of Commerce & Industry and the Shelby County Economic Development Board.
-She has also served on numerous statewide boards, such as the Associated Builders and Contractors and the Missouri Club for Growth.
+O'Laughlin lives in Shelbina, Missouri.
+She has four sons, a foster daughter and seven grandchildren, and a passion for basset hounds.